Charles Ong'ondo Were

 Charles Ong'ondo Were (1973 or 1974 – 30 April 2025) was a Kenyan politician who was a Member of Parliament.
 He was the Member of Parliament for Kasipul Constituency in Homa Bay County.
-He became the second Member of parliament for Kasipul to die while in the office after The late Peter Owidi who died in the evening of 23 November 2005.
+He became the second Member of parliament for Kasipul to die while in office after Peter Owidi, who died in the evening of 23 November 2005.

 Early life and education

 Were hailed from the Karabok area in Homa Bay County.

 Were held a Bachelor of Business Management and a Diploma in Business Management from Mount Kenya University, along with a Certificate in Computerised Accounting from Meru University.

+Personal life

+Were was married to three wives, one of whom died, and had six children; Boyd Were, Procta Ojaa, Gynsen, Immaculate Were, Paval and Ryan.
+His son, Boyd Were Ong'ondo succeeded him as MP.

 Political career

 Were began his political career in 2017, when he was elected as the Member of Parliament for Kasipul Constituency in Homa Bay County.
 He won the seat on an ODM ticket and was re-elected in 2022.

 During his tenure, he served on the Departmental Committee on Blue Economy and Irrigation, focusing on policies related to water resources and agricultural sustainability.
 Before entering politics, he held executive roles in multiple companies, including Victoria Cleaning Services Ltd, Metrookam Properties Ltd, and Benga Group Holding Ltd.